• Art magazine

 Oil painting has a long history in Europe

-image source: Depositphotos
+Image source: Depositphotos

-Our top 100
+Our Top 100

 1. Mona Lisa by Leonardo da Vinci

-Year: approx. 1503-06 | Medium: oil on poplar plate | Location: Louvre Museum, Paris
+Year: c.
+1503-06 | Medium: Oil on poplar panel | Location: Louvre Museum, Paris

 Reproduction of Mona Lisa

-Year: 1889 | Medium: oil on canvas | Location: Museum of Modern Art (MoMA), New York City
+Year: 1889 | Medium: Oil on canvas | Location: Museum of Modern Art (MoMA), New York City

-Reproduction of star night
+Reproduction of Starry Night

-3. The kiss of Gustav Klimt
+3. The Kiss by Gustav Klimt

-Year: 1907-1908 | Medium: oil and sheet on canvas | Location: Belvedere, Vienna
+Year: 1907-1908 | Medium: Oil and paper on canvas | Location: Belvedere, Vienna

 Reproduction of “The Kiss”

-Year: approx. 1665 | Medium: oil on canvas | Location: Mauritshuis, the Hague
+Year: c.
+1665 | Medium: Oil on canvas | Location: Mauritshuis, The Hague

-Reproduction of the work of Vermeer
+Reproduction of Vermeer's work

 5. Guernica by Pablo Picasso

-Year: 1937 | Medium: oil on canvas | Location: Museo Reina Sofía, Madrid
+Year: 1937 | Medium: Oil on canvas | Location: Museo Reina Sofía, Madrid

-The famous Spanish artist Pablo Picasso painted one of his most famous works, Guernica in 1937 during the Spanish Civil War.
+The famous Spanish artist Pablo Picasso painted one of his most famous works, Guernica, in 1937 during the Spanish Civil War.

 Reproduction of Guernica

-Year: 1642 | Medium: oil on canvas | Location: Rijksmuseum, Amsterdam
+Year: 1642 | Medium: Oil on canvas | Location: Rijksmuseum, Amsterdam

-7. Sunrise from Claude Monet
+7. Sunrise by Claude Monet

-Sunrise from Claude Monet
+Sunrise by Claude Monet

-Year: 1872 | Medium: oil on canvas | Location: Musée Marmottan Monet, Paris
+Year: 1872 | Medium: Oil on canvas | Location: Musée Marmottan Monet, Paris

 “Impression, Sunrise” hangs in the Musée Marmottan Monet in Paris, France.

-Reproduction of "sunrise"
+Reproduction of “Sunrise”

 8. American Gothic by Grant Wood